openmaptiles/openmaptiles-tools/README.md

 # Test tiles

 Postserve is an OpenMapTiles map vector tile test server that dynamically generates metadata and tiles directly from PostgreSQL database based on the tileset file definition.
-Use `--help` for all parameters.

 ```
 postserve <tileset> ...
 ```

 Use `postserve <tileset>` to start serving.
 Use `--help` to get the list of Postgres connection parameters.
+ If you have a full planet database, you may want to use `MIN_ZOOM=6 postserve ...` to avoid accidental slow low-zoom tile generation.

 ## Postserve quickstart with docker
 * clone [openmaptiles repo](https://github.com/openmaptiles/openmaptiles) (`openmaptiles-tools` repo is not needed with docker)
 * get a PostgreSQL server running with the openmaptiles-imported OSM data, e.g. by following quickstart guide.
 * run `docker pull openmaptiles/openmaptiles-tools` to download the latest tools version
 * from inside the openmaptiles repo dir, run this command.
 (This assumes PostgreSQL is on the localhost:5432, but if it runs inside docker, you may want to change `--net=host` to `--net=openmaptiles_postgres_conn` to match the openmaptiles quickstart, and also expose port 8090 to the host with `-p 8090:8090`)
 ```
 docker run -it --rm -u $(id -u ${USER}):$(id -g ${USER}) \
     -v "${PWD}:/tileset" --net=host \